sodadata/docs/soda/new-documentation.md

 <br />

+#### October 29, 2021

+* Added SSO identity providers to the list of third-party IdPs to which you can add Soda Cloud as a service provider.

 #### October 25, 2021

 * Removed the feature to Add datasets directly in Soda Cloud.
 Instead, users [add datasets using Soda SQL]({% link soda-sql/configure.md %}).